ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/brigsby-bear-dvd-t-shirt-prize.markdown

   \ official T-Shirt of the Brigsby Bear movie!</p>\r\n<p>Good luck!</p>"
 entry-title: "Win 3 combinations of DVD and official T-shirt of the Brigsby Bear movie!"
 entry-content: "<p>Brigsby Bear DVD release is full with additional exclusive bonus\
   \ content for you to get stuck into!
-A Q&A featuring Kyle Mooney, Dave McCary, Mark\
+A Q&A featuring Kyle Mooney, Dave McCary and\
-  \ Hamill, a collection of\_life lessons from Brigsby himself or a filmmaker commentary\
+  \ Mark Hamill, a collection of\_life lessons from Brigsby himself or a filmmaker\
-  \ and hilarious gag reel!<p><p>Enter the draw to win by completing the form below\
+  \ commentary and hilarious gag reel!<p><p>Enter the draw to win by completing the\
-  \ before 23.59pm on 30/04/2018.</p>"
+  \ form below before 23.59pm on 30/04/2018.</p>"
 has-winner: false
 prize-description: "One of 3 combinations of DVD's and official T-Shirt's of the Brigsby\
   \ Bear movie."